5 Centimeters per Second: Closet drama

 A live recitation of the film was held on 21 October 2020 to 25 October 2020 by the drama company "Reading Love" where all three parts of the movie were recited.

 Live-action film

-On September 22, 2024, a live action film adaptation was announced, to be released in the fall of 2025.
-The lead role will be played by Hokuto Matsumura of the six-member group SixTONES, his first leading role in a film.
+On 22 September 2024 a live action film adaptation was announced, which was released on 10 October 2025.
+The lead role was played by Hokuto Matsumura of the six-member group SixTONES, his first leading role in a film.

+In March 2026, it was announced that the live-action adaptation would be aired at every SM Cinema branch in the Philippines starting on April 8, 2026.